Girl, 12, opens fire inside Los Angeles middle school, police say; 4 wounded

 A young female student allegedly opened fire inside a classroom at a Los Angeles middle school Thursday, leaving four students wounded — including one in critical condition, police said.

 The shooting suspect — who police confirmed is 12 years old — allegedly opened fire just before 9 a.m. inside Salvador B. Castro Middle School and was taken into custody.
-The student was not immediately identified, and a motive remains unclear.
+The student was not immediately identified.

+The shooting was said to be an accident, according to the Los Angeles Police Department.

-A female student, 15, was shot in the wrist and taken to the hospital in fair condition, and another student, a 15-year-old boy, was hit in the head and transported to a trauma center in critical but stable condition.
-Officials expect both teens to make a full recovery.
+A female student, 15, was shot in the wrist and taken to the hospital in fair condition.
+And another student, a 15-year-old boy, was "extremely lucky," according to trauma surgeon Dr. Aaron Strumwasser, as "the trajectory of the bullet did not hit any vital structures that were an immediate threat to life."

+A 30-year-old woman injured was not hospitalized and the nature of her injury was not immediately known.

 Police initially said three others who were wounded were not injured by the shooting.
-But two other children were grazed by bullets, and were treated and released.
+But two other children — a boy, 11, and a girl, 12 — were grazed by bullets, and were treated and released.

 Gunfire erupted during a first period elective class that included mixed grades in the middle school, which is on the same California campus as Belmont High School, officials said at a press conference Thursday afternoon.